© Robin Rankin Willis

 One Rankin problem in particular: the Robert Rankin who died in 1795 in Guilford Co., NC

 There is just such an error in research concerning one of the Rankin families of Guilford County, North Carolina.
 The error appears in a number of Rankin family trees on the Family Search and Ancestry websites.
-Specifically, many researchers interpret the 1795 will of Robert Rankin as being the will of the “patriarch” – the eldest immigrant – of his family line in Guilford.
+It is probably attributable to one published Rankin history which wrongly interpreted the 1795 will of Robert Rankin as being the will of the “patriarch” – the eldest immigrant – of his family line in Guilford.
 Robert Rankin the patriarch (let’s call him “Old Robert” for short) had a wife named Rebecca, maiden name unknown.
 Old Robert and Rebecca had a son named George.
 The 1795 will identified the testator as “Robert Rankin Senior” of Guilford County, a designation occasionally used for Old Robert in the early days of the county.
 Robert also devised land to a son named George.
 He did not name a wife, which proves nothing except that his wife most likely died before he wrote his will.
 In short, identifying the testator in the 1795 will as Old Robert seems reasonable at first glance.

 The problem is that Old Robert and Rebecca’s son George died in 1760 – thirty-five years before Robert’s 1795 will.
 I have heard of people being tardy about updating their wills, but … several decades?
 C’mon, y’all!